 Feature Flagging is basically Canary for features.
 Allowing you to roll out features gradually, slowly exposing features.
-If something goes wrong, you can confine the feature to a smaller audience or even to a different environments.
-The feature still lives in production, but not available.
+If something goes wrong, you can confine the feature to a smaller audience or even to different environments.
+The feature still lives in production, but is not available.

-Feature flags work as an if/else inside your code, some users will match the first criteria (old deployment without the new feature) while another percentage of users will reach the else statement and will be able to use the new feature.
-As in canary, this allows you to get immediate feedback for the new functionality, and once you gain confidence, you can increase the percent of users exposed to the new feature until you hit 100%.
+Feature flags work like an if/else inside your code, some users will match the first criteria (old deployment without the new feature) while another percentage of users will reach the else statement and will be able to use the new feature.
+As in canary, this allows you to get immediate feedback for the new functionality, and once you gain confidence, you can increase the percentage of users exposed to the new feature until you hit 100%.
 A really nice benefit that is gained from using feature flags is that the rules for the condition can change on the fly at any time.

 A specific use case for feature flags is percent rollout, in the example below, you can see that the rollout starts at 10% and slowly increases until 100%.

 Feature Flags vs. Canary Comparison

 Feature Flags and Canary releases are similar in concept.
 The table below highlights some of the similarities and differences between the two methods.

 Combining feature flags with canary allows you to get the best of both worlds.
 You can deploy canary releases with all of the feature flags turned off and monitor the canary.